 Trafficking crimes in Miami, Florida are frowned upon so much that laws were made with the intention to stop the large amounts of trafficking.
 In 1990 the South Florida High Intensity Drug Trafficking Area was created.
 The purpose behind it was to help law enforcement to work closely together to stop the amount of drugs that were being trafficked in, out and within the area.
 Unfortunately, even though the state of Florida had good intentions with implementing this law the end result is a lot of people being charged and found guilty with a drug trafficking crime that they did not commit.

-The following are sentences that an individual can face if they are charged with a trafficking crime:
+What are the sentences that an individual can face if they are charged with a drug trafficking crime?

 - 25 pounds of marijuana = three year mandatory sentence

 - 28 grams of cocaine = three year mandatory sentence

 - 200 grams of cocaine = 7 year mandatory sentence

 - 400 grams of cocaine = 15 year mandatory sentence

 - four grams of heroin = 7 year mandatory sentence

 - 14 grams of heroin = 15 year mandatory sentence